Skip to main content

 Snow chains are not mandatory excepting when required by a specific traffic signal.

-Studded tires are allowed, but they must be approved (homologated), on public roads covered with snow, ice or black ice.
+Studded tyres are allowed, but they must be approved (homologated), on public roads covered with snow, ice or black ice.

-Winter tires are mandatory in Slovakia in appropriate weather conditions (road surface covered with snow or ice) from November 15 to March 31.
+Winter tyres are mandatory in Slovakia in appropriate weather conditions (road surface covered with snow or ice) from November 15 to March 31.

 The legally prescribed minimum tread depth is 3 mm.